Don't feel down this Winter. Here are some tips so you can avoid the Winter Blues.

-You can get some daylight simulators, such as this one on Amazon.
-They are a bit pricey, though, and a little unattractive.
+You can get some daylight simulators.
+But some are a bit pricey, though, and a little unattractive.

-There is some energy saving lightbulbs that emit the same spectrum as daylight (see here) that you can use in standard lamp fittings, but of course, make sure you don’t have a lamp shade that will hide the benefits of the light.
+Some lightbulbs emit the same spectrum as daylight that you can use in standard lamp fittings, but of course, make sure you don't have a lamp shade that will hide the benefits of the light.

 Do you not also find that spirits lift a bit when it snows too?
-Perhaps it has something to do with the snow reflecting what little daylight there is.
+Perhaps it has something to do with the snow reflecting little daylight.

 So to me, it looks like the steps for beating the Winter Blues are quite simple: